 Farringdon station, Chancery Lane, Barbican, Angel and Russell Square stations are all within walking distance of my therapy practice.
 There is a pay and display car park and an NCP car park a few minutes walk away.

 Times and Availability

 I offer sessions on weekdays, evenings and on Saturdays.
-I currently have spaces available on Monday during the day and evening, and on Friday evenings.
 Please call, text or email me for more specific information.

 Training, qualifications & experience

 Training & qualifications